 Helen Dunmore was an award-winning novelist, children’s author and poet who will be remembered for the depth and breadth of her fiction.
 Rich and intricate, yet narrated with a deceptive simplicity that made all of her work accessible and heartfelt, her writing stood out for the fluidity and lyricism of her prose, and her extraordinary ability to capture the presence of the past.

-Her first novel, Zennor in Darkness, explored the events which led DH Lawrence to be expelled from Cornwall on suspicion of spying, and won the McKitterick Prize.
-Her third novel, A Spell of Winter, won the inaugural Orange Prize for Fiction in 1996, and she went on to become a Sunday Times bestseller with her novel The Siege which was described by Anthony Beevor as a ‘world-class novel’ and was shortlisted for the Whitbread Novel of the Year and the Orange Prize.
-Published in 2010, her eleventh novel The Betrayal was longlisted for the Man Booker prize and shortlisted for the Orwell Prize and the Commonwealth Writers Prize, and The Lie in 2014 was shortlisted for the Walter Scott Prize for Historical Fiction and the 2015 RSL Ondaatje Prize.
+Her first novel, ZENNOR IN DARKNESS, explored the events which led DH Lawrence to be expelled from Cornwall on suspicion of spying, and won the McKitterick Prize.
+Her third novel, A SPELL OF WINTER, won the inaugural Orange Prize for Fiction in 1996, and she went on to become a Sunday Times bestseller with her novel THE SEIGE which was described by Anthony Beevor as a ‘world-class novel’ and was shortlisted for the Whitbread Novel of the Year and the Orange Prize.
+Published in 2010, her eleventh novel THE BETRAYAL was longlisted for the Man Booker prize and shortlisted for the Orwell Prize and the Commonwealth Writers Prize, and THE LIE in 2014 was shortlisted for the Walter Scott Prize for Historical Fiction and the 2015 RSL Ondaatje Prize.

-Her final novel, Birdcage Walk, deals with legacy and recognition - what writers, especially women writers, can expect to leave behind them - and was described by the Observer as 'the finest novel Helen Dunmore has written'.
+Her final novel, BIRDCAGE WALK, deals with legacy and recognition - what writers, especially women writers, can expect to leave behind them - and was described by the Observer as 'the finest novel Helen Dunmore has written'.
 In 2017 she posthumously won the Costa Book of the Year prize for her final poetry collection, INSIDE THE WAVES.
 Helen's last and outstanding collection of stories GIRL, BALANCING was also published posthumously in 2018.

 Helen was known to be an inspirational and generous author, championing emerging voices and other established authors.
 She also gave a large amount of her time to supporting literature, independent bookshops all over the UK, and arts organisations across the world.
 She died in June 2017.